broxus/nekoton-python/docs/src/pages/concepts/data-representation.md

 # Data Representation

-In the context of TVM (Threaded Virtual Machine) based blockchains, data representation plays a crucial role.
+In the context of TVM (TON Virtual Machine) based blockchains, data representation plays a crucial role.
 This document aims to provide a comprehensive overview of how data is represented and stored in these blockchains.

 At the most basic level, everything in a blockchain is stored in a structure called a `cell`.
 A cell can contain up to **1023 data bits** and **up to 4 references** to other cells.
 Any value can be represented as a tree of cells.
 The specific structure for representing various data types is described in the ABI specification.